Republican wins one North Carolina congressional seat

 Last Updated Wednesday, September 11, 2019 12:02AM EDT

-Bishop, 55, a state senator best known for a North Carolina law dictating which public bathrooms transgender people can use, defeated centrist Democrat Dan McCready.
-Bishop tied himself tightly to Trump, who staged an election-eve rally for him in the district, and Tuesday's voting seemed no less than a referendum on the president, who quickly took credit for the triumph.
+Bishop, a state senator best known for a North Carolina law dictating which public bathrooms transgender people can use, defeated centrist Democrat Dan McCready on Tuesday.
+Bishop tied himself tightly to Trump, who staged an election eve rally for him in the district, and Tuesday's voting seemed no less than a referendum on the Republican president, who quickly took credit for the triumph.

 "Dan Bishop was down 17 points 3 weeks ago.
 He then asked me for help, we changed his strategy together, and he ran a great race.
 Big Rally last night," Trump tweeted.
 No polling has emerged publicly that showed Bishop with a deficit of that magnitude.
 Operatives from both parties and analysts had long said the race was too close to call.

 Bishop's margin was far less than the 11 percentage points by which Trump captured the district in 2016.
-And it was only slightly greater than when then-GOP candidate Mark Harris seemed to win the seat over McCready, 36, last year -- before those results were annulled after evidence surfaced of vote tampering.
+And it was only slightly greater than when then-GOP candidate Mark Harris seemed to win the seat over McCready, 36, last year -- before those results were annulled after evidence of vote tampering surfaced and a new election was ordered.

 Republicans have held the seat since 1963, and its loss would have been a worrisome preface to the party's presidential and congressional campaigns next year.